Discovery and Follow-up of ASASSN-23bd (AT 2023clx): The Lowest Redshift and Least Luminous Tidal Disruption Event To Date: Data

 \subsubsection{\emph{Swift} Observations}

 The Neil Gehrels Swift Observatory (\emph{Swift}; \citealt{gehrels04}) acquired 19 epochs of data between MJD 60000 and MJD 60061 (PIs: Leloudas, Gomez, Huang, and Wevers). \emph{Swift} simultaneously observed ASASSN-23bd with the UltraViolet and Optical Telescope (UVOT; \citealt{roming05}) and X-Ray Telescope (XRT; \citealt{burrows05}).
-The \emph{Swift} data through MJD 60061 are included here; later \emph{Swift} observations exist, but SNR of the data is too low to be useful.
+The \emph{Swift} data through MJD 60061 are included here; later \emph{Swift} observations exist, but these data are too noisy to be useful.

 All exposures for each UVOT epoch were combined using the HEASOFT Version 6.31.1 UVOTIMSUM package, and aperture photometry was obtained using the UVOTSOURCE package.
 An aperture of 5'' is used for both the source and the background.
-Counts from stacked archival host-galaxy images were subtracted in all bands except the $B$ band, which lacks archival imaging of the host.
+Stacked archival \emph{Swift} host-galaxy images were subtracted in all bands except the $B$ band, which lacks archival \emph{Swift} imaging of the host.
 We compute Vega-system magnitudes using the \citet{Breeveld11} zero points, which update the \citet{poole08} zero points.
 A comparison to photometry from the Swift Optical/Ultraviolet Supernova Archive (SOUSA; \citealp{SOUSA}) pipeline yields similar photometry to ours.
 Finally, the magnitudes are converted to AB magnitudes\footnote{The conversions are found at \\ \href{https://swift.gsfc.nasa.gov/analysis/uvot_digest/zeropts.html}{https://swift.gsfc.nasa.gov/analysis/uvot\_digest/zeropts.html} }.

-Due to a lack of archival host-galaxy $B$-band observations, the large $V$-band uncertainties at late times, and the existence of high quality $B$ and $V$ data from POISE, we elect not to show the \emph{Swift }$B$- or $V$-band photometry nor use the \emph{Swift }$B$-band photometry in our analysis.
+Due to the lack of archival $B$-band observations, the large $V$-band uncertainties at late times, and the existence of high quality $B$ and $V$ data from POISE, we elect not to show the \emph{Swift }$B$- or $V$-band photometry nor use the \emph{Swift }$B$-band photometry in our analysis.
 The \emph{Swift} $V$-band photometry is included in the blackbody/SED fits.
 The Swope and \emph{Swift} photometry is compiled in Table \ref{tab:swift-swope}.

 The \emph{Swift} XRT data was collected in photon-counting mode.
 Using the most up-to-date calibrations and the standard filters and screenings, the observations were processed using the XRTPIPELINE version 0.13.7.
 Using a source region with a radius of 47'' centered on the location of ASASSN-23bd and a source-free background region with a radius of 150'' centered at ($\alpha$,$\delta$)=(11:39:56.13,$+$15:22:23.90), no significant X-ray emission associated with the source was found in the individual epochs.